lealoureiro/mortgage-calculator-api/readme.md

 REST API with some tools to calculate Mortgage properties like monthly payments.

-At moment only supports to calculate the monthly payments of Linear Mortgage offered by most of the banks in The Netherlands.
+At moment only supports to calculate the monthly payments of Linear Mortgage offered by most banks in The Netherlands.

 ## Pre-requisites